~ Teen YOUniversity ~

 The science and research is confirming

-the powerful and transformational benefits of mindfulness, yoga, and social-emotional learning for youth!
+the powerful and transformational benefits of mindfulness and social-emotional learning for teens!

-The following objectives will be demonstrated via group-discussions and/or via journaling:
+The following objectives will be demonstrated via group-discussions and/or via journaling.
+Students will learn and practice the fundamentals of:

-- Student will set intentions on how to integrate mindfulness into all aspects of life moving forward (after course completion).
+- setting intentions on how to integrate mindfulness into all aspects of life moving forward (after course completion).

 What college students wish their parents had taught them: